 Ph.D., Michigan State University

 Certification in Distance Education, Pennsylvania State University

-Dr. Berge has been affiliated with the ISD-Training and Development program since 1995.
+Dr. Berge has been affiliated with the LAPT (previously known as ISD) program since 1995.
 He served as the director for the Training Systems Graduate Programs through 2001.
 Previously, he directed the Center for Teaching and Technology at Georgetown University, where he also worked as the Assistant Director for the Academic Computer Center.
 Dr. Berge’s chief research interests are related to distance education and online learning.
 He is a prolific and widely published author of books and journal articles on these topics.
 Recent publications include Virtual schools: Planning for success.
 (2005); Sustaining distance training: Integrating learning technologies into the fabric of the enterprise (2001); Wired Together: Computer-Mediated Communication in K-12, Volumes 1-4 (1998); and Distance Training: How Innovative Organizations are Using Technology to Maximize Learning and Meet Business Objectives (1998).